TouyeAchille/LearnGit/git-version-control/README.md

 ## **8.2 Adding a Remote**

 After creating a GitHub repository, connect it:
-Here is a **clean, clear, and professional** version of your text:

----

 To connect your local repository to a remote repository, use: